scm-manager/scm-landingpage-plugin/docs/en/my-tasks/index.md

 A possible tasks may be "update outdated plugins".

 ### Tasks from pull requests
 If a user creates a pull request the reviewers can request changes via tasks.
-The pull requests author will see his tasks on the personal page.
+The pull requests author will see his tasks on the tasks widget.

 ![My tasks](assets/tasks.png)